-One of the things that most strikes first-time visitors to the Vatican are the long lines of tourists at the gates - the very long lines go all the way around the walls surrounding the Vatican City!
-This wait can spoil your visit and when it's your turn to enter, you will be tired and not so motivated to learn the secrets hidden in the Vatican Museums or the Basilica.
-Therefore, it is essential that you always book your tickets or guided tour in advance and make sure you select an option that allows you to skip the queues.
+One of the things that most strikes first-time visitors to the Vatican is the long lines of tourists at the gates, which stretch around the walls surrounding the Vatican City!
+This wait can dampen your visit and when it's your turn to enter, you'll be tired and less motivated to learn the secrets of the Vatican Museums or the Basilica.

-3. A guided tour, better than a visit on your own
+3. A guided tour of the Vatican, better than on your own

-4. The best view of Rome, from the Dome
+4. The best views of Rome from St. Peter's Dome

 6. Wear comfortable shoes

-8. Early in the morning to avoid overcrowding
+8. Early in the morning to avoid the crowds

 9. If you want to see the Pope live, go on Wednesdays or Sundays

-10. To be alone in St. Peter's Square, it is possible
+10. Being alone in St. Peter's Square, it is possible